 Classrooms will be cleaned each night and if any additional cleaning is needed, as per CDC guidelines, Facilities Management or Risk Management will notify you.

 Faculty should consider the following efforts where feasible:

 - Keep classroom doors open, when possible, to improve circulation and reduce the touching of door handles.

 - Provide access to disinfectant wipes to sanitize high-touch, working surfaces, and shared objects regularly.

 - Encourage students to use hand sanitizer upon entering the classroom and to wipe down work surfaces.

 - Wipe down any shared surfaces used within the classroom.

-APU faculty must protect the privacy of students by not sharing the identity or any medical information other than APU prepared messaging.
+APU faculty must protect the privacy of students by not sharing their identity or any medical information other than APU-prepared messaging.

 - If a student tests positive for COVID-19, they will be isolated at home for 10 days from the date of the positive test if they are asymptomatic or from the first day of symptoms.
 Resident students will isolate in their residence or designated isolation rooms.
 If the student is able to, they may attend class virtually if that option is available.
 The student may not return to class until they receive clearance from the SHC.